Ontotext-AD/now-docs/_v1_0_0-docs/data-behind.md

 ---

 ## Dataset
-In the current 2.1 release we crafted the publishing dataset using the latest versions of [DBpedia](http://wiki.dbpedia.org/) and [Wikidata](http://wikidata.org) datasets.
-In addition, there are links to [Geonames](http://www.geonames.org) instances and mappings to [Schema.org](http://schema.org) and [Umbel](http://umbel.org/) classes which increases the accuracy of the type detection for named entities.
+In the current 2.1 release we crafted the publishing dataset using the latest versions of [DBpedia](http://wiki.dbpedia.org/) and [Wikidata](http://wikidata.org).
+In addition, there are links to [Geonames](http://www.geonames.org) instances and mappings to classes from [Schema.org](http://schema.org) and [Umbel](http://umbel.org/) which increases the accuracy of the type detection for named entities.

 #### Dataset sources *(What dataset are used?)*
-We utilize the english version of DBpedia-2015-04 and corresponding Wikidata export (20150223).
-Mappings to Geoname and Umbel are retrieved from the DBpedia export.
+We utilize the English version of DBpedia-2015-04 and corresponding Wikidata export (20150223).
+Mappings to Geonames and Umbel are retrieved from the DBpedia export.

 #### Internal representation *(How are they merged?)*
 Each source we used to produce the dataset relies on its own ontology schema tightly related with the main purpose of the dataset and its application.
-There isn't a strict match between the classes found in the primary sources and their count also differs.
-There are many errors especially in the types that come from the external sources and very often there are entities which come with more than one basic class.
-The majority of problems we faced are when those classe overlap (i.e Location/Organization).
+There isn't a strict matching between the classes found in the primary sources (LOD) and their count also differs.
+There are also many errors especially in the types coming from LOD sources and very often there are entities which come with more than one basic class.
+The majority of problems we faced are were related with class overlaps (i.e given entity is Location and  Organization at the same time).
 To simplify the things we introduced publishing ontology schema which purpose is to describe the most interesting classes speaking in terms of news and publishing.
-The model aims to provide a bare minimum features required by the extraction pipeline and the rest of the platform services.
+The model aims to provide a bare minimum of features required by the extraction pipeline and the rest of the platform services.

 There are few major classes that represent the main focus of the entity recognition and several subsidiary classes for better classification of the instances.

 ##### Major classes for named entities
-These classes are used by the pipeline during the NER process.
+These classes are used by the pipeline during the entity recognition:

- * Person
+* Person - denotes a person in the dataset;
- * Location
+* Location - various locations, buildings, places.
+All countries are marked as Location as well;
- * Organization
+* Organization - profit and non-profit organizations, sports teams, military alliances;

 ##### Additional classes for named entities
-Used to describe additional groups of objects and not used in the
+Besides P/L/O classes the dataset has some additional groups of objects.

-  * Event
+* Event - specifies temporary or scheduled event, like a festival or competition;
-  * Work
+* Work - intellectual or artistic creation;
-  * Animal
+* Animal - multicellular eukaryotic organisms;
-  * Plant
+* Plant - multicellular eukaryotic of the kingdom Plantae;

 ##### Subclasses
-To Used to add more specific class information for particular entity.
-So far this information is for display purposes only.
+There are also several additional subclasses which provide additional meaning to the named entities.
+So far this information is for display purposes only (NER work with the base classes only).
 Currently there are 28 subclasses in the schema:

 * Artist (subclass of Person)
 * Athlete (subclass of Person)
 * Company (subclass of Organization)
 * Building (subclass of Location)
-  * ...
+* *(... more 24)*

 ##### Mappings to external sources
 In order to select a preferred class for each instance in the dataset we created a mapping between the external classes and our model.
-This mapping is fully customizable and
+This mapping is fully customizable and can be tweaked to satisfy custom client requirements.

 Class from publishing ontology  | Classes from external sources
 ------------- | -------------